Andrest07/Socket-Multithread/README.md

 -Andreas did the coding

--Mikhael did the testing for the server and client
+-Mikhael did the testing for the server and client, and gave feedbacks to andreas for him to change

 -Nicholas